shivashant25/Threat-Protection-with-XDR/Labguide/lab_10_mitigate_threats.md

    ![Lab overview.](./media/lab10-task2-alerts.png)

 1. You can click on any of these alerts to view the full details.
 Click on the alert named **Suspicious System Network Configuration Discovery**.
-You will now investigate and mitigate this alert.

 1. Click on **Maximize** to view the full alert details.